ianhajra/virtual_assistant/README.md

 ## Contact

 For any questions or additional information, feel free to reach out to us at [iankhajra@gmail.com].

+## Tests

+For detailed information on how to run both automatic and manual tests, please refer to the [Tests Guide](tests/tests.md).

 Thank you for your interest in the Virtual Assistant project!